 In the face of recent events, many teams are transitioning to a more remote friendly work model.

 As you plan your approach to the situation, we want to help ensure success.
-In our upcoming webinar on Thursday, March 19 @ 1:00pm EST we’ll share 3 actionable tips for maintaining excellent service quality with a remote CX workforce.
+In our webinar, we share 3 actionable tips for maintaining excellent service quality with a remote CX workforce.

-Register now to join us for a conversation as we work to support each other through this transitional time.
+View the recording now as we work to support each other through this transitional time.